 Growing up, we realize the world is not made of unicorns and rainbows.
-As soon as we step in primary school, we have responsibilities.
+As soon as we step into primary school, we have responsibilities.
 For most people, it doesn’t end until we die.

-If it’s only about personal responsibilities, then the majority of the population can cope with it, until life decides to throw curve balls.
-When things fall apart, the stress and the pressure is enough for some people to fall into depression.
+If it’s only about personal responsibilities, then most of the population can cope with it until life decides to throw curve balls.
+When things fall apart, the stress and the pressure can be difficult.

 How to start seeing a therapist

 There are many reasons why people turn to a professional instead of their friends and family.
 The most common reason is that our friends or family can lend us an ear and give advice, but they aren’t really trained to handle other people’s problems.
 Most have their own lives and problems too.

 They can offer us some time, doing their best without jeopardizing their responsibilities.